By Kelly Marshall

 True Original Church/Faith Once Delivered (Proof Herbert Armstrong Lied About the “Lost” Church Century) by Kelly Marshall

 “Lost History of the Church” in chapter 6 of “Mystery of the Ages (a critical review)” by Kelly Marshall.
-(This review is available as a PDF download)
+(PDF)

 1 The basic teachings of Gnosticism that the Christian church called heresy are listed here. [offsite link]

 2 Polycarp acknowledged the Father, Son and Holy Ghost as God.
 Read the historical records here. [offsite link]

 3 The word “Catholic” as used here means “Universal,” and the early church fathers used that term. [offsite link]